EnterpriseDB/tpa/RELNOTES.md

-  A BDR 3.7 cluster created with BDR-Always-ON architecture, can now be upgraded to the PGD-Always-ON architecture, running PGD5, by using `tpexec reconfigure` to generate a revised config.yml for PGD5 and then `tpaexec upgrade` to perform the upgrade.
+  A BDR 3.7 cluster created with BDR-Always-ON architecture, can now be upgraded to the PGD-Always-ON architecture, running PGD5, by using `tpaexec reconfigure` to generate a revised config.yml for PGD5 and then `tpaexec upgrade` to perform the upgrade.

   Minimum version for PGD5 to upgrade to needs to be 5.3.